If you are looking for a plant with impact, Telopea speciosissima with its brilliant red flowers is one to consider.

 Telopea speciosissima requires a well drained soil to thrive, it is the combination of soil and sun that determine its size as well.

-In really good soil, humus rich, deep and well drained, the New South Wales Waratah will reach over 4 metres.
+In really good growing conditions, a humus rich, deep and well drained, the New South Wales Waratah will reach over 4 metres in height.
 The following method of planting works well.

 - Prepare the soil well before planting, ensure that the drainage is good.